Nonprofit Partners

 Peer-to-peer support and development for nonprofit leaders

-The Community Foundation of the Ozarks is committed to supporting nonprofit leaders as they navigate the realities of leading a nonprofit.
-With that commitment, the CFO will host three ongoing series of nonprofit leadership circles to provide peer-to-peer support.
+The Community Foundation of the Ozarks is committed to supporting nonprofit leaders as they navigate the realities a nonprofit.
+With that commitment, the CFO will host ongoing series of nonprofit peer circles to provide peer-to-peer support.
 Attendees will discuss how they navigate the common challenges of leadership and participate in leadership development.

 What are the goals for the leadership circles?

-• Nurture nonprofit partnerships, leadership development, ideas with a big impact, and collaboration and coordination among the nonprofit community in the CFO’s service region.
+- Nurture nonprofit partnerships, development, ideas with a big impact, and collaboration and coordination among the nonprofit community in the CFO’s service region.

 What will we discuss?

-• Resources available to you and your agency from the CFO.
+- Resources available to you and your organization from the CFO.

-• Ways the CFO can support you and your agency in these challenges.
+- Ways the CFO and our partners can support you and your organization the needs and challenges that arise in the discussions.

 Is there a membership fee?

-• There is no membership fee and these leadership circles are open to all nonprofit agency partners of the CFO and its regional affiliates.
+- There is no membership fee and these leadership circles are open to all nonprofits in the CFO region.

 If you have questions about these groups, please contact Holly Beadle, Director of Philanthropic Services.